nrwl/nx/docs/shared/using-nx/nx-cli.md

 Nx creates and maintains a dependency graph between projects based on import statements in your code and uses that information to run executors only on the [affected](/cli/affected) projects in a codebase.
-A visual version of the [dependency graph](/structure/dependency-graph) is also available to help developers understand the architecture of the codebase.
+A visual version of the [project dependency graph](/structure/dependency-graph) is also available to help developers understand the architecture of the codebase.

 The [`nx dep-graph` command](/cli/dep-graph) displays this dependency graph in a web browser for you to